wth6618/com519_project/README.md

 __python version3.6__
 ## Before you run:
-Upload the initial chromosome files from the challenge website and __keep the file name as the same__
+Download the initial chromosome files from the challenge website and __keep the file name as the same__
 cd minimap2
 python3 setup.py install